Sacramento in a Nutshell:

 Flying to Sacramento:

-Compact, modern, and clean Sacramento International Airport is just a 15-minute drive or taxi ride northwest of downtown and is served by most major domestic airlines, with frequent nonstop service to most West Coast cities as well as Atlanta, Chicago, Dallas, Denver, Honolulu, Houston, Minneapolis, New York City, and Washington, D.C.
+Compact, modern, and clean Sacramento International Airport is just a 15-minute drive or taxi ride northwest of downtown and is served by most major domestic airlines, with frequent nonstop service to most West Coast cities as well as Atlanta, Charlotte, Chicago, Dallas, Denver, Guadalajara, Honolulu, Houston, Minneapolis, New York City, Philadelphia, Washington, D.C., and others.

-Early Sept.: Rainbow Festival and Street Faire (A three-day GLBT fundraising party with concerts, parties, cabaret shows, and more).
+- Early Sept.: Rainbow Festival (A three-day GLBT fundraising party with concerts, parties, cabaret shows, and more).

 Things to See and Do in Sacramento: